 - Individual Plans: Coverage is purchased through an insurance broker or directly from an insurance company.

 Many states throughout the country have laws requiring employers to provide disability insurance to their employees.
 However, Arizona is not one of those states.
 If your employer doesn’t offer disability benefits, or the coverage isn’t high enough, supplementing it with an individual plan is a great option.
 When you purchase your disability policy, you’re able to customize the coverage you receive should you sustain an injury that prevents you from working.

-How Does the Disability Insurance Claim Process Work?
+How Does the Long Term Disability Insurance Claim Process Work?